VaclavElias/vaclavelias.github.io/_drafts/2022-07-09-stride3d-code-only-pc-setup.md

 {% include alert-svg.html %}
 {% include alert.html type='warning' title='You do need to install certain prerequisites (Visual C++ Redistributable) and anything else comes from NuGet packages' %}

+**Content**

+- Why code only approach and not game editor?
+- Prerequisites
+- Let's start in 4 steps
+  - SetupBase3DScene()
+- Let's move the box
+- Are you coming from Unity?

 ## Why code only approach and not game editor?

 - You don't want to install anything on your computer (no Stride installation required)